-This Action Item is a professional services contract for architectural and engineering services and to determine final designs under the above noted not to exceed amount.
+This Action Item is a professional services contract for architectural and engineering services to develop options and determine final designs under the above noted not to exceed amount.
 Once the recommended designs and opinion of probable costs are completed, the design will be brought back to the Board for consideration of issuing a solicitation for construction bids.